Jarmill/data_driven_pos/README.md

 The classes (`posstab`, `posstab_cont`, `pos_p2p`, `pos_p2p_cont`) use the Yalmip robust optimization package https://yalmip.github.io/tutorial/robustoptimization/ to eliminate the plant parameters (A, B) and derive the robust counterpart (utilizing the duality option).
 The derived programs are equivalent, but utilizing the `robustoptimization` package adds a preprocessing cost.

 The README in the `experiments` folder describes all test scripts.
+The folder `experiments_switching' performs experiments with arbitrary/graph-constrained switching, linear parameter-varying systems, and controlled switching.

 ## Reference
 J. Miller, T. Dai, M. Sznaier and B. Shafai, "Data-Driven Control of Positive Linear Systems using Linear Programming," 2023 62nd IEEE Conference on Decision and Control (CDC), Singapore, Singapore, 2023, pp. 1588-1594, doi: 10.1109/CDC49753.2023.10383859. (https://ieeexplore.ieee.org/document/10383859)